richardjtelford/checker/README.md

 could be used to point to the location of packages not available on CRAN.

-The dashes denote the start and end of the yaml.
+The dashes denote the start and end of the yaml are optional.
 The formatting with white space must be followed.